openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 ## RdbPredicates

 Defines the predicates for an RDB store.
 This class determines whether the conditional expression for the RDB store is true or false.
+This type is not multi-thread safe.
+If a **RdbPredicates** instance is operated by multiple threads at the same time in an application, use a lock for the instance.

 ### constructor